 Mark Robins' Sky Blues picked up their first point of the season as they travelled down to the Capital to face AFC Wimbledon.

-City came up against AFC Wimbledon who won their opening fixture 0-1 on the road against Fleetwood Town, and worked immensley hard throughout to come away with a point.
+City came up against AFC Wimbledon who won their opening fixture 0-1 on the road against Fleetwood Town and worked immensely hard throughout to come away with a point.

 Manager Mark Robins was quick to praise the resilience of his squad today: "Defensively wise I think that we coped with everything really."